isomerpages/moe-valourpri/_about-us/Homework Policy.md

 **Timetable Guide for Homework**

 * The table below, showing the approximate daily homework duration for students, serves only as a guide.
-Do take note that actual time required to complete assignments will vary with each child’s study habits and skills.
+Do take note that actual time required to complete assignments will vary with each child’s study habits and skills.  <br>
 |  | Monday to Friday | Saturday to Sunday |
 | -------- | -------- | -------- |
 | **Level** | **Possible duration per day *** | **Possible duration for two days ***|